Early Childhood Special Education (Birth to Five)

 What can you do with an Early Childhood Special Education (Birth to Five) Certificate?

-A career in early childhood special education is extremely rewarding, and our graduates go on to make a difference in their communities.
-The majority of our graduates work as early childhood special education teachers in childhood development centers across Wyoming.
+A career in early childhood special education is both meaningful and rewarding, offering the chance to truly impact young lives.
+Our graduates go on to make a real difference in their communities, with many becoming early childhood special education teachers in developmental centers across Wyoming—helping children grow, learn and thrive every day.

 • Special Education Teacher (birth to three)